What is a AFP National Police Check?

 How long do National Police Check applications take to process?

-Processing time for a AFP National Police Check issued by the Australian Federal Police is approximately 15 - 20 business days.
+Processing time for a AFP National Police Check issued by the Australian Federal Police is approximately 48 hours.

 Please be aware that the Australian Federal Police may need to seek information from other police jurisdictions, resulting in a longer processing time.